RANG1991/ResearchMethodsProjectHuji/README.md

-# 	Lambda-expressions in Python: Crawling & Analysis
+# 	Lambda-expressions in Python: Crawling & Processing

 This project crawls Python projects from github and analyze the usages of Lambda expressions among them:
 Statistics, Types of usages and correlations with the repositories meta-data